17 Things to Know BEFORE Moving to North Carolina {VIDEO}

 5. Abundance of Fun Things To Do

 Whether you are searching for something to do on the weekends or a special event like the Chinese Lantern Festival in Cary, NC, has you covered.
-Make sure to check out all the amazing museums, sporting events, and golf courses NC has to offer.
+Check out all the amazing museums, sporting events, and golf courses NC offers.

 No matter how you like to spend your time, you can rest assured that NC has something for everyone, and you will never be bored.
-Depending on where you move to, there are different activities in each location.
+Depending on where you move, each location has different activities.
 But each area has fun events, bars, festivals, and more just waiting for you to enjoy.

 Cons of Living in North Carolina